vigetlabs/blendid/extras/http2/src/stylesheets/components/README.md

 # HTTP2 component styles

+HTTP/2 allows for multiplexing, which allows you to sprinkle your CSS files in where they are needed, rather than loading them all in one big CSS file on the initial session to your application.

-Each HTML component you create should have a corresponding CSS directory within components.
+A recommended way to approach this is for each HTML component (within `src/html/components`) you create a corresponding CSS component within this directory (`src/stylesheets/components`).

-Every component should import the config files (variables, mixins and functions) so that anything defined there can be used to calculate values within the component.
+Every CSS component should import the config files (variables, mixins and functions) so that anything defined there can be used to calculate values within the component.

 ## Organizing your stylesheets directory
 Standard component directory structure should include an index file that imports the config files as well as any files in the directory, usually just one that is either named `_base.scss` or `_[component-name].scss` for easier fuzzy finder location.